mosabami/modernize-app-ai-ready/exercises/ex-1/4-postgres.md

 1. Find the **Azure Database for PostgreSQL - Flexible Server** instance and click on it.
 1. Record your Server name which you can find in the top right side of the Overview page.
     ![sdsa42232.png](../../media/sdsa42232.png)
-1. Click on the Databases panel under Settings in the left navigation pane sdsddssd32
+1. Click on the Databases panel under Settings in the left navigation pane
 1. Click on the **Connect** button next to the pycontosohotel database and click **Yes** to the popup

     > :warning: For security reasons, you would not want to click Yes for your dev or production workloads at work.
 This is done purely for demo purposes.

-1. After the deployment completes the change to your policy, click on the Connect button again until your terminal looks like is shown in the picture below
+1. After the deployment completes the change to your policy, click on the Connect button again until your terminal looks like is shown in the picture below.
+You can close the terminal at this point.
     ![sdsddssd32.png](../../media/sdsddssd32.png)

 1. Set the postgres FQDN environment variable in your **VS code PowerShell terminal** (the same terminal you have been using).
 Replace the placeholder in the command below with the proper values before running the command.